Namekinek0/incipio/README.md

 ## Incĭpĭo

-Incipio is a CLI English dictionary build in Python.
-In Latin, Incipio means "I begin, I undertake."
+Incipio is a CLI English dictionary written in Python.
+In Latin, incipio means "I begin, I undertake."
 I think I couldn't find a better name, since I'm an English student who's learning Python for pure fun and willing to learn new skills, and this project is my first enterprise.
-At the moment, Incipio is a bare-boned project: users can only input a word and check for its definition from the Webster's Unabridged Dictionary by Project Gutenberg from 2009.
+At the moment, Incipio is a bare-boned project: users can only input a word and check for its definition from the Webster's Unabridged Dictionary released by Project Gutenberg in 2009.

+I'm a total beginner in programming, thus any comment or suggestion are welcomed.

 ## Future features

 * Add or improving commands like: exiting the app(pretty important, I know), comparing two lemmas, adding custom lemmas.
 * The current json which contains the dictionary must be improved, since it misses syllabications, part of speech and etymology.
 Moreover, it returns corrupted text sometimes.
 * Add more languages
+* Switching among different dictionaries
+* Using more updated dictionaries using API

 ## Acknowledgements